-No. Course unit No. After passing course unit 8-11 MHIR: Specializations I, and II Thesis Preparation Class, Bridging Horizons Class 1-4 Research Seminar Themes, Trends and Topics Theory of Modern History and International Relations, Advanced Methodology of International Relations, Methodology of Modern History and International Relations 12 MA Thesis 1-7 Research Seminars I to III, Research Seminar Themes, Trends and Topics,
+No. Course unit No. After passing course unit

+8-11 MHIR: Specializations I, and II Thesis 1-4 Research Seminar Themes, Trends and

+Preparation Class, Bridging Horizons Topics

+Class Theory of Modern History and Interna-

+tional Relations, Advanced Methodology of

+International Relations, Methodology of

+Modern History and International Rela-

+tions

 ^{} Students must choose at least 10 ECTS worth of course units offered by a national research school.
-In case the courses on offer by the National Research Schools do not suffice or are not compatible with the student's research orientation, comparable courses or activities may be opted for, always in consultation with and following agreement by the Director of Studies and the Board of Examiners.
+In case the courses on offer by the national research schools do not suffice or are not compatible with the student's research orientation, students can choose a research seminar of the offer from the regular MA History or regular MA International relations, always in consultation with and following agreement by the Director of studies.

+12 MA Thesis 1-7 Research Seminars I to III,

+Research Seminar Themes, Trends and

+Topics,

-Theory of Modern History and International Relations, Advanced Methodology of International Relations, Methodology of Modern History and International Relations -- --
+Theory of Modern History and Interna-

+tional Relations, Advanced Methodology of

+International Relations, Methodology of

+Modern History and International Rela-

+tions